tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 Slowly we began to clear the rows and I could see the other side in sight.

 "There!"
 The detective shot his gun.
 The surrounding mannequins dropped like dominoes when the entity scattered.
-Falling down all around us, drowning in a sea of plastic arms and smiling faces, I struggled to breathe.
+Falling down all around us, drowning us in a sea of plastic arms and smiling faces, I struggled to breathe.
 "I think I'm stuck," I told the detective.
-But he wasn't listening, his eyes were concentrating on the entity as it came rushing toward us.
+But he wasn't listening, his eyes were concentrating on the only mannequin that was still moving.
+It began rushing toward us.
 He fired his gun blowing out one of the mannequin's knee caps.
 I hurriedly reached for my parchment nearby but could not find my pen.
 Another shot, another hit, but the scorned bride kept on charging unable to feel pain.

-It jumped into the air and the detective blew the rest of its face away before he started screaming as the bride began to eat him.
+It jumped into the air and the detective blew the rest of its face away before he started screaming as the bride began to devour him.
 Pieces of his sinew was launched into the air as he was torn apart.
 I freed myself and rushed forward trying to help but the creature grabbed me by the throat and lifted me into the air.
 My feet scratching the ground as my lungs folded trying to breathe.
 The thing turned its head toward me and said, "Will you marry me?"
 As the darkness closed into the corners of my eyes.

 The fight was leaving my body as I saw several of my wives rushing forward.
 Their ghostly forms bloodlusted as they began tearing at the mannequin, slowly pulling out pieces of her soul, causing the mannequin's arms and legs to go limp as they dragged her out of the corporeal form.